pottendo/vice-mapper/README.md

 - About dialog on Windows has buttons without effect.
 - On windows some stock icons are not found/rendered if certain system packages are not installed.
+- Printer dialog on Linux won't let one set page format, etc. (Ubuntu 19.10), Print Preview behaves strange (print button won't do anything from the preview popup) -> use *print button* directly from print dialog instead.

 # Copyright notice